hacker-hippo/miniProxy/README.md

 miniProxy doesn't require any configuration out of the box, but configuration options are available; see the top of `miniProxy.php` for details.

+If you want miniProxy to be the first thing your visitors see, you can change `miniProxy.php` to `index.php`!

 ## Known Limitations

 miniProxy has several known limitations.
 Some of them may be fixed in future releases.
 For now, they include: